vetlekise/terraform-azure-windows_virtual_machines/README.md

 ## Usage

-Below is a basic example of how to use this module.
-For more detailed examples, please refer to the [examples](./examples) directory.

 This example includes all possible inputs.
 Some are marked as optional and can be omitted from the code.

 ```Terraform
 module "windows_virtual_machines" {
   source = "github.com/vetlekise/terraform-azure-windows_virtual_machines"